FernCreek/antlr4/runtime/Cpp/README.md

 * All runtime tests pass.

 ### Build + Usage Notes
 The minimum C++ version to compile the ANTLR C++ runtime with is C++11.
 The supplied projects can built the runtime either as static or dynamic library, as both 32bit and 64bit arch.
 The OSX project contains a target for iOS and can also be built using cmake (instead of XCode).

 Include the antlr4-runtime.h umbrella header in your target application to get everything needed to use the library.

 If you are compiling with cmake, the minimum version required is cmake 2.8.

+This version of the ANTLR C++ runtime requires Boost (specifically Boost.Locale).
+It should be set in to BOOST_HOME in the build environment.

 #### Compiling on Windows
 Simply open the VS solution (VS 2013+) and build it.